QuasiGeoid/Data-Source-API-Analyst-Test/README.md

 ---

 ### 5. Performance
-**Test Purpose:**
+**Purpose**
-To measure response time and ensure it meets performance benchmarks..
+- To measure response time and ensure it meets performance benchmarks.

 **Why:**
-Confirms the API performs well under normal conditions.
+- Confirms the API performs well under normal conditions.

 **Results:**
 ✅ **Passed**
 ![Screenshot from 2024-11-28 11-11-21](https://github.com/user-attachments/assets/6e1cbac5-2215-426e-bd4c-6b436d0567ee)

 ### 6. Restrictions

-#### Purpose:
+**Purpose**
-To ensure the API enforces documented restrictions effectively.
+- To ensure the API enforces documented restrictions effectively.

-#### Why:
+**Why:**
-Verifies the API behaves as expected when constraints are exceeded, maintaining consistent performance and reliability.
+- Verifies the API behaves as expected when constraints are exceeded, maintaining consistent performance and reliability.

-#### Test Cases:
+**Test Cases:**

 1. **Maximum Return Results**
    - **Description**: Validate that the API does not return more than 1000 results for a single query.